PlatONnetwork/docs/docs/JS-SDK.md

 #### web3.utils.toBech32Address

- Convert a valid Ethereum address to a bech32 format address of the designated network.
+ Convert a valid PlatON address to a bech32 format address of the designated network.

 Method: